top of page

 This support group meets for the encouragement, education, and advocacy of Patients with Chronic Kidney Disease; Pre-Dialysis, on Dialysis, Pre or Post Transplant, their family members & caregivers.
 Please contact your Dialysis Center Social Worker or Amie at the South Plains Kidney Foundation 806-283-7357.

-Find out about your Kidney Health Status:
+Learn about your Kidney Health!

 Kidney Disease is